 “If they had nothing to hide, why did they go to

 While the companies have pleaded guilty, Patience

 insists that the money belongs to her but claims

 she does not know the companies.

 In an affidavit, one Sammie Somiari deposed to on

 Dudafa helped Patience to open the bank accounts

-brought two Skye Bank officials to meet Patience
+2010 brought two Skye Bank officers to meet